Liang Shuming: Published works

-Works in rural reconstruction
+Rural reconstruction

 Liang Shuming believed that the rural village was the most important aspect of Chinese society and that for the last hundred years Chinese history had been characterized by its destruction.
 Between the years of 1931 and 1937 Liang was instructing the rural reconstruction in Zouping County of the Shandong Province.
 Many people assert that he was the reason for the great improvements witnessed there.
 His main emphases in rural reconstruction were the cultivation of group unity, development of science and technology, and the elimination of outdated traditions.

 Liang, appointed by Han Fuju to engage in rural reconstruction in Zouping County, was convinced the most effective method would be to integrate county and village schools and the local government.
 Between 1931 and 1933 Liang trained 800 people to run schools all over Shandong and in 1932 the Guomindang said that every province should have one of these rural research reconstruction institutions.

 Liang's Rural Research Reconstruction Institution had three departments.
 The first was the Research Department on Rural Reconstruction, headed by Liang Himself.
 This department trained students who already had a university education to become science advisors.
-The Training Department of Service personnel took students with a middle-school education to become the villages’ service personnel.
-The final department, called the Rural Reconstruction District, was implemented to integrate local governance into the university.’
+The Training Department of Service personnel took students with a middle-school education to become the villages' service personnel.
+The final department, called the Rural Reconstruction District, was implemented to integrate local governance into the university.